Analysis | Betsy DeVos is gone — but ‘DeVosism’ sure isn’t. Look at what Florida, New Hampshire and other states are doing.

 Persuading Americans to buy into such a radical concept took years of work.
 Joseph P. Overton, an electrical engineer, was senior vice president of the right-wing Mackinac Center for Public Policy in the 1990s until he died in 2003.
 The Mackinac Center is located in Michigan, Betsy DeVos’s home state.
 Overton is most known for creating the Overton Window — a means by which to analyze and rebrand extreme policies to make them more acceptable to the public.
 According to Overton, only those policies identified as “in the window” are politically possible.
 Therefore, if one wishes to make the unacceptable or unthinkable acceptable, the solution is to shift the window.

 According to Mackinac, the example Overton often used to illustrate the window’s movement is the changed public perception of school choice.
 In the 1980s, advocating for charter schools was politically dangerous.
-As charters became more acceptable, so did school choice, which in turn allowed conservative politicians to advocate for home schooling, private school tax credits, and charter expansion.
+As charters became more acceptable, so did school choice, which in turn allowed conservative politicians to advocate for home schooling, private school tax credits and charter expansion.

 And here we are today.
 What was once unthinkable — the dismantling of our nation’s public schools — is now a real possibility.